Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [*] Blast Padding - now applies to environmental damage.
 [*] Demolition - now a guaranteed hit and applies Holo Targeting.
 [*] Suppression - now preemptively triggers on attacks, ignores cover defense bonus.
-[*] Heavy Ordnance - corrected description to no longer mention Battle Scanners.
 [*] Chain Shot - aim penalty moved from the first shot to the second one.
-[*] Saturation Fire - now applies ammo effects and is more reliable at destroying cover.
+[*] Saturation Fire - now more reliable at destroying cover.
 [*] Rupture - no longer usable while Disoriented.
 [/list]